jmasurovsky/Pewlett-Hackard-Analysis/README.md

 Table 4.
 Mentorship eligibility employees per title

 Two queries to add to the analysis would be how to get Table 4 above by grouping employees participating in the mentorship program by their titles.
-Another query would be to remove any employees from the retirement_titles.csv dataset that do not reflect current employees at the company
+Another query would be to remove any employees from the retirement_titles.csv dataset that do not reflect current employees at the company.
+This would filter out the dataset and make it more accuarate silver tsunami prediction.